whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <p><b>What's in the box:</b> The perfect gift for teachers, coworkers, friends and family!
 6-8 items from past MissionCute boxes.
 Valued at over $70!</p>
 <br>

-<p>MissionCute is first and foremost a subscription box (they send out lifestyle items from small businesses) but once in awhile they come out with one-time gift boxes as well.
+<p>MissionCute is first and foremost a subscription box (they send out lifestyle items from local businesses and also partner with a different non-profit every month) but once in awhile they come out with one-time gift boxes as well.
 To celebrate Cyber Monday, they had a special box at an amazing price that I just had to purchase.
 Yes, I had to, it would be a crime if I didn't.
 And it finally arrived earlier this week so I'm excited to share this review with you!</p>
 <br>

 <center><a href="http://shop.pe/bXki9" target="_blank">